 In 2017 ex-Border Force boss Tony Smith said: “Some would’ve sworn on their mums’ lives they were 16 despite having a beard and balding.”

 The scale of the initial deception is staggering.
-The danger of mature adults, from different cultures, having free access to groups of genuine children are obvious.
+The danger of mature adults having free access to groups of genuine children are obvious.

 Even more shocking is the thought that those judged to be one or two years older than 18 being are given the benefit of the doubt.